lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/4_analog&pwm.rst

 Code
 ^^^^^^^
 Flowing Light with tail was implemented with PWM.
-Open “Thonny”, click “This computer” >> “D:” >> “Micropython_Codes” >> “04.2_FlowingLight”.
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/04.2_FlowingLight`.
 Select “pwm.py”, right click to select “Upload to /”, wait for “pwm.py” to be uploaded to ESP32-S 3 and then double click “FlowingLight.py”.